About Inspector Cloud

 When planning a webinar promotion, however, you need to keep the following hidden pitfalls in mind:

 - Increased competition.
-After the entire world switched to digital channels in 2020, the competition in email marketing has grown tremendously.
-At the beginning of 2020, there was a spike in open rates and click-through rates across all industries.
+After the entire world switched to digital channels, the competition in email marketing has grown tremendously.
+At the beginning of the year, there was a spike in open rates and click-through rates across all industries.

 However, as the number of outgoing emails increased, senders began to compete for exposure.
 With so many emails flowing in, prospects had to choose only the most relevant and intriguing.
 When nurturing attendees for a webinar, it’s not uncommon for marketers to generate less than 50 attendees.
 Why does it happen?
 Because it has become more complicated to get recipients to open an email, click the link, and register for an online event.